PacoReinaCampo/MPSoC-DV/doc/book/appendix/appendix4.md

 ### Continual Improvement

-Continual improvement is an ongoing effort to enhance the organization’s processes, products, and services.
+Continual improvement is an ongoing effort to enhance the organization's processes, products, and services.
 It is a core principle of ISO 9001:2015 and involves systematic activities to achieve higher performance levels.

 1. **Plan-Do-Check-Act (PDCA) Cycle**: